 The importance of this is illustrated by the way our performance in the production and export of physical goods is lagging.
-Data on manufacturing sector sales demonstrates this, with the trend in the following table showing a decline of approximately 8% in constant dollars as compared with four years ago:
+Data on manufacturing sector sales demonstrates this, with the trend in the following table showing a decline of approximately 8% in constant dollars over the period 2008 - 2012:

-The evidence on the competitiveness of sectors such as manufacturing raises a different set of issues; how do we create an environment in which they can be internationally competitive?
+The evidence on the competitiveness of sectors such as manufacturing (and the ongoing public agitation by exporters as evidenced, for example, in the current enquiry by opposition political parties) raises a different set of issues; how do we create an environment in which they can be internationally competitive?
 One important element in this is the extent to which costs arising in the non-tradables sector have the minimum possible impact on the cost structures of firms in the tradables sector.